 An annex library is a package that contains a collection of annex definitions expressed in one specific annex sublanguage.
 Those definitions can be referenced by annex subclauses of the same annex sublanguage.

-A major use of these annex declarations is to accommodate new analysis methods through analysis specific notations or sublanguages.
+A major use of these annex declarations is to accommodate new analysis methods through analysis-specific notations or sublanguages.

 An annex subclause provides additional specification information about a component to be interpreted by analysis methods.
 Annex subclauses apply to component types and component implementations.
 Such annex subclauses can introduce analysis specific notations such as constraints and assertions expressed in predicate logic or behavioral descriptions expressed in temporal logic.
 Such notation can refer to subcomponents, connections, modes, and transitions as well as features and subcomponent access.

-Discussion: Should we allow annex subclauses to be attached model elements inside a classifier?
+Discussion: Should we allow annex subclauses to be attached to model elements inside a classifier?
 E.g., directly to a feature to represent the error type of a propagation?

 Syntax